ministryofjustice/security-guidance/docs/passwords.md

 ## Single-use passwords

 Some passwords are 'one time' or single-use.
 Administrators and developers use these to grant access to a service for the first time.
-After using the password once, the user **shall** immediately change the password.
+After using the password once, the user immediately change the password.

 Single-use passwords are time limited.
-If they are not used within a specific time after generation, they **shall** become invalid.
+If they are not used within a specific time after generation, they become invalid.

 The following table shows the valid lifetime of a single-use password: